Sony: 1950s–2000s

 Under the vision of co-founder Akio Morita and his successors, the company had aggressively expanded into new businesses.
 Part of its motivation for doing so was the pursuit of "convergence", linking film, music and digital electronics via the Internet.
 This expansion proved unrewarding and unprofitable, threatening Sony's ability to charge a premium on its products as well as its brand name.
 In 2005, Howard Stringer replaced Nobuyuki Idei as chief executive officer, marking the first time that a foreigner had run a major Japanese electronics firm.
 Stringer helped to reinvigorate the company's struggling media businesses, encouraging blockbusters such as Spider-Man while cutting 9,000 jobs.
 He hoped to sell off peripheral business and focus the company again on electronics.
 Furthermore, he aimed to increase cooperation between business units, which he described as "silos" operating in isolation from one another.
 In a bid to provide a unified brand for its global operations, Sony introduced a slogan known as "make.believe" in 2009.
+Despite some successes, the company faced continued struggles in the mid- to late-2000s.